 Double Orphan Pension can help you care for children who are orphans.
 You may also be eligible if:

-- one parent has died and the other parent can’t care for the child due to special circumstances, or
+- 1 parent has died and the other can’t care for the child due to special circumstances, or

-- the child is a refugee who can’t be cared for by their parents
+- the child is a refugee and their parents can't care for them

 Help with child care

 Child Care Subsidy helps with the cost of approved child care.
 Additional Child Care Subsidy gives some families extra help with child care fees.
 You may be able to get an additional subsidy if you’re:

 - transitioning to work from certain income support payments, or